kanat3/kernel-compile/README.md

 LINUX_KERNEL_SOURCES - the path for archive with linux kernel sources

+ABSOLUTE_SOURCE_PATH - the absolute path for archive with linux kernel sources (need for using tmpfs mount)

 TZ - timezone

 IS_MENUCONFIG - variable to select the configuration method.
 In the case true, you use make menuconfig  and need to connect to the container (steps 4-5) and set the parameters manually.
 If the case false, compilation will happen automatically (the last step - 3)

-The root of the directory is the folder containing the Docker file
+The root of the directory is the folder containing the Dockerfile

 ### Usage docker-compose.yml: